quellenform/t3x-iconpack/Documentation/Configuration/Index.rst

 To enable the icons to be output in the frontend, a few things need to be defined in the TypoScript:

-- RTE content (bodytext) is transferred to a DataProcessor
+- RTE content is parsed by `lib.parseFunc_RTE.nonTypoTagUserFunc`
 - Allowed content is defined for the RTE to enable the output of SVG elements
 - Templates are added so that the icon field contained in the extension can be rendered for the title of a record.
+Keep this in mind if you use your own templates for the header.
 - A small CSS is added to the frontend output to achieve a consistent display of different icons.